olifrost/vegenerator/README.md

 - It comes up with the recipes

 Version 1.1
+- Advanced Panel
 	- Budgetify (Removes avocado, pearl barley, etc.)

-Version 1.2
 	- Seasonify (Removes non-seasonal vegetables)

-Version 1.3
 	- Falafel Wrap Mode (Only shows falafel wraps)
+	- Americanify (Refers to aubergine as egg plant)
+	- Allergifree (Option to remove nuts)

 Version 7.0
-- Use A.I. to identify more succesful combinations (Help wanted)
+- Use A.I. to identify more succesful combinations, like falafel and red onion (Help wanted)

 Code may be offensive to seasoned developers.